maurolepore/maurolepore/README.md

-I'm a research software engineer working remotely for the ['tilt'](https://www.tiltsmes.org/) project of [Theia Finance Labs](https://theiafinance.org), and an editor for [rOpenSci's software peer-review program](https://ropensci.org/software-review/).
+I'm a research software engineer working remotely for the ['tilt'](https://www.tiltsmes.org/) project of [Theia Finance Labs](https://theiafinance.org).
+Also I'm an editor for [rOpenSci's software peer-review program](https://ropensci.org/software-review/).

 I love learning, teaching, and supporting research workflows from end-to-end.